BIM/Revit Integration and Lifecycle Sustainability for Touchless Faucet Systems

 2. MEP Coordination in Compact and High-Density Environments

 In high-density restrooms or aircraft lavatories, the spatial overlap between water, power, and structural elements requires precision modeling.
-AEC teams use Revit clash detection to ensure sensor windows are unobstructed and maintenance panels are accessible.
-For aviation mockups, combining plumbing and electrical connectors in a single family helps verify compliance with RTCA DO-160 vibration and EMC requirements.
+The usage of Revit clash detected by AEC teams helps prevent obstruction of sensor windows and ensures that maintenance panels are accessible.
+In Aviation models, having plumbing and electric connectors as a family helps ensure that RTCA DO-160 guidelines for vibration and EMC are met.

 Key Revit Practices